hilmibakhari/matlab/README.md

-Collection of Matlab programs created to solve assignments or other research purposes.
+Collection of Matlab programs created to solve assignments for the subject satellite communication.